hmedrano/erddap-python/README.md

 ### Tabledap datasets

-Using the Tabledap object to build ERDDAP URL's
+Using the Tabledap object to build ERDDAP data request URL's

 ```python